Skip to main content

 At the very center of this internal dialogue is the endocrine system, a magnificent and intricate network of glands that produces and secretes hormones.
 These chemical messengers are the lifeblood of your body’s communication infrastructure.

-They travel through the bloodstream, carrying precise instructions to every cell, tissue, and organ, dictating everything from your and mood to your sleep cycles and response to stress.
+They travel through the bloodstream, carrying precise instructions to every cell, tissue, and organ, dictating everything from your metabolic rate and mood to your sleep cycles and response to stress.
 This system is the invisible architecture supporting your physical and mental state, operating through a series of sophisticated feedback loops that continuously monitor and adjust to maintain a state of dynamic equilibrium, or homeostasis.

 The Language of Biology